nilsment/prim-algorithm/README.md

 Python implementation of Prim's algorithm.
 Takes a graph and calculates a minimum spanning tree.

 The graph has to fulfill the following requirements for the algorithm to work
-- The graph is fully connected
+- The graph is fully connected and unidirectional
 - The edges are weighted

 The graph is presented in a list of edges, which consist of tuples whose first two entries are the two vertices and the third is the weight of the edge.